Jeevakrishna/DWDM-Project-01/README.md

 **accuracy_score**: This metric calculates the proportion of correctly predicted instances out of the total instances.
 It’s a basic indicator of a model’s performance but can be misleading in imbalanced datasets.

 **roc_auc_score**: The ROC AUC (Receiver Operating Characteristic Area Under Curve) score measures a model’s ability to distinguish between classes.
 It evaluates the trade-off between the true positive rate and the false positive rate, with a score of 1 being perfect classification.

+**DecisionTreeClassifier**: This algorithm splits the dataset into branches based on feature values, forming a tree structure where each leaf represents a class label.
+It works by recursively selecting the best feature to split the data for optimal classification.

+**KNeighborsClassifier**: This classifier predicts the class of a data point based on the majority class of its *k* nearest neighbors.
+It is a simple, non-parametric algorithm used for classification tasks, relying on distance metrics like Euclidean distance to find the neighbors.